Canary-Prism/MCWorldManager/README.md

 ## Historical Changelog

+### 2.0.0
+- added multiple launcher and instance support (this is just that there is now a way of supporting these, each launcher needs to be handled on a per launcher basis)
+- Vanilla launcher is now an option in the launchers
+- added MultiMC launcher support (Mac only for now (because the directory is *somewhat* standard i think idk))
+- fixed just... **so** many InputStream resource leaks

 ### 1.6.2
 - lots of bugfixes, some of them my fault, some of them the fault of this other person and their hateful NBT library